MagnusS0/Cardio-Good-Fitness/README.md

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X_res, y_res, test_size=0.3, random_state=42, stratify=y_res)
 ```

+## Multiclass Model

+The first model I built was a multiclass model that predicts which product (TM195, TM498, or TM798) a customer would buy based on their features.

 ### Model building
 I first created a pipline that can be used to benchmark differnt classifiers against each other.
 The following classifiers was used: